Geology of Japan: Island arc phase

 Around 23 million years ago, western Japan was a coastal region of the Eurasia continent.
-The subducting plates, being deeper than the Eurasian plate, pulled parts of Japan which become modern Chūgoku region and Kyushu eastward, opening the Sea of Japan (simultaneously with the Sea of Okhotsk) around 15-20 million years ago, with likely freshwater lake state before the sea has rushed in.
+The subducting plates, being deeper than the Eurasian plate, pulled parts of Japan which become modern Chūgoku region and Kyushu eastward, opening the Sea of Japan (simultaneously with the Sea of Okhotsk) around 15–20 million years ago, with likely freshwater lake state before the sea has rushed in.
 Around 16 million years ago, in the Miocene period, a peninsula attached to the eastern coast of the Eurasian continent was well formed.
 About 11 million years before present, the parts of Japan which become modern Tōhoku and Hokkaido were gradually uplifted from the seafloor, and terranes of Chūbu region were gradually accreted from the colliding island chains.
 The Strait of Tartary and the Korea Strait opened much later, about 2 million years ago.
 At the same time, a severe subduction of Fossa Magna graben have formed the Kantō Plain.

 Current state

 General information

 Overall, the geological composition of Japan is poorly understood.
 The Japanese islands are formed of several geological units parallel to the subduction front.
 The parts of islands facing oceanic plates are typically younger and display a larger proportion of volcanic products, while the parts facing the Sea of Japan are mostly heavily faulted and folded sedimentary deposits.
-In north-west Japan, the thick quaternary deposits make determination of the geological history especially difficult.
+In northwest Japan, the thick Quaternary deposits make determination of the geological history especially difficult.